edakturk14/devcon24/README.md

 }
 ```

-### 5. Start Building the Frontend

-- Create a new folder named `/nft` in your project directory.
-- Use **DaisyUI components** to build an intuitive and visually appealing NFT minting interface.
-- **Test** the frontend to make sure it works smoothly and provides a good user experience.
+### 8. Add the max supply to your frontend

+- You want to have the tokenId and the max supply.
+Simply use the useScaffoldRead hooks for this.
+- _Hint: When interacting with Ethereum smart contracts, numeric values are often returned as BigNumber so you'll need to change the values to Number(xx)_

+[to add: - Add an SVG image to your NFT.
+]

-### 6. Enable Gasless Transactions
+### 9. Enable Gasless Transactions

 - We'll implement **ERC7677** to use a paymaster, allowing users to mint NFTs without gas fees (sponsored by you).
 Learn more here: [ERC7677](https://www.erc7677.xyz/).
 - Visit **CDP** to create a paymaster URL.
 - Modify your SE2 app to support only the **Coinbase Smart Wallet** for secure and gasless transactions.

-### 7. Ship Your Project!
+### 10. Ship Your Project!

 - Run `yarn generate` to create an account for deployment.
 - Deploy your project with `yarn deploy --network baseSepolia`.